Abd al-Muttalib: Discovery of Zam Zam Well

-The Year of the Elephant
+Year of the Elephant

-According to Muslim tradition, the Ethiopian governor of Yemen, Abrahah al-Ashram, envied the Kaaba's reverence among the Arabs and, being a Christian, he built a cathedral on Sana'a and ordered pilgrimage be made there.
+According to Muslim tradition, the Ethiopian governor of Yemen, Abrahah al-Ashram, envied the Kaaba's reverence among the Arabs and, being a Christian, he built a cathedral on Sanaa and ordered pilgrimage be made there.
 The order was ignored and someone desecrated (some saying in the form of defecation) the cathedral.
 Abrahah decided to avenge this act by demolishing the Kaaba and he advanced with an army towards Mecca.

-There were thirteen elephants in Abrahah's army and the year came to be known as Ām al-Fīl (the Year of the Elephant), beginning a trend for reckoning the years in Arabia which was used until 'Umar ibn Al-Khaṭṭāb replaced it with the Islamic Calendar in 638 CE (17 AH), with the first year of the Islamic Calendar being 622 CE.
+There were thirteen elephants in Abrahah's army and the year came to be known as Ām al-Fīl (Year of the Elephant), beginning a trend for reckoning the years in Arabia which was used until 'Umar ibn Al-Khaṭṭāb replaced it with the Islamic Calendar in 638 CE (17 AH), with the first year of the Islamic Calendar being 622 CE.

 When news of the advance of Abrahah's army came, the Arab tribes of Quraysh, Kinānah, Khuzā'ah and Hudhayl united in defence of the Kaaba.
 A man from the Ḥimyar tribe was sent by Abrahah to advise them that he only wished to demolish the Kaaba and if they resisted, they would be crushed.
 "Abdul-Muṭṭalib told the Meccans to seek refuge in the nearest high hills while he, with some leading members of Quraysh, remained within the precincts of the Kaaba.
 Abrahah sent a dispatch inviting 'Abdul-Muṭṭalib to meet him and discuss matters.
 When 'Abdul-Muṭṭalib left the meeting he was heard saying, "The Owner of this House is its Defender, and I am sure He will save it from the attack of the adversaries and will not dishonour the servants of His House."

 It is recorded that when Abrahah's forces neared the Kaaba, Allah commanded small birds (abābīl) to destroy Abrahah's army, raining down pebbles on it from their beaks.
 Abrahah was seriously wounded and retreated towards Yemen but died on the way.
 This event is referred to in the following Qur'anic chapter:

 Have you not seen how your Lord dealt with the owners of the Elephant?

 Did He not make their treacherous plan go astray?

 And He sent against them birds in flocks, striking them with stones of baked clay, so He rendered them like straw eaten up.